HikkaV/RL-drafts/README.md

 5) Deep learning with RL course (cs285 from Berkely) : https://www.youtube.com/playlist?list=PLkFD6_40KJIwhWJpGazJ9VSj9CFMkb79A
 6) Standford RL course (cs234) : https://www.youtube.com/playlist?list=PLoROMvodv4rOSOPzutgyCTapiGlY2Nd8u

-Before going out to real RL projects we should deal with all the highlighted stuff.
+Before going out to real RL projects I should deal with all the highlighted stuff.

-We should also save our progress in terms of RL code here, or attach our repos with existing RL code.
+I should also save the progress in terms of RL code here, or attach repos with existing RL code.